sbonaretti/sbonaretti.github.io/README.md

 - url
 - baseurl

-Changes from the original layout:
+Changes from the original layout in:
-- /_sass/basic.sass: body.line-height: 1.65 -> 1.40
+- index.sass
+- /_sass/basic.sass